peteroupc/CBOR/docs/PeterO.BigInteger.md

 <b>Returns:</b>

-A BigInteger object with the same value as given in the string portion.
+An arbitrary-precision integer object with the same value as given in the string portion.

 <b>Exceptions:</b>